HobbyPhysics/vCR-Glove/Firmware/vCR_Glove/README.md

 This directory contains the Arduino firmware for the two vCR Glove electronic units.

 The same firmware is used for both the left-hand and right-hand units.
-A setting near the beginning of the program identifies which hand is being programmed.
+A setting near the beginning of the program (IS_LEFT_HAND) identifies which hand is being programmed.

 ## Requirements